-Rwanda Food and Drugs Authority (Rwanda FDA) is a regulatory body established by the Law $N^{\circ}$ 003/2018 of 09/02/2018.
+Rwanda Food and Drugs Authority (Rwanda FDA) is a regulatory body established by the Law N° 003/2018 of 09/02/2018.
 One of the missions of the Authority is to build cooperation and partnership for harmonization of practices with regional and international bodies with similar missions as stipulated in article 8, paragraph 15 of the above stated law.

-Considering the provisions of the technical regulations N° CBD/TRG/010 governing the registration of human medicinal products, regulations N° CBD/TRG/011 governing control of medicated cosmetics; Regulations N° CBD/TRG/012, governing registration of medical devices, Regulations N° CBD/TRG/013, governing the registration of pesticides, laboratory and cleaning chemicals; regulations N° CBD/TRG/015 governing the conduct of Clinical Trial, regulations N° CBD/TRG/016, governing pharmacovigilance of pharmaceutical products and medical devices, and other relevant regulations, the Authority may rely on regulatory decisions from other regional and international regulatory authorities when deemed necessary.
+Considering the provisions of the technical regulations N° DFAR/HMDAR/TRG/001 governing the registration of medicinal products, regulations N° CBD/TRG/011 governing control of medicated cosmetics; Regulations N° DFAR/HMDAR/TRG/002, governing Registration of Medical Devices including In Vitro Diagnostics, Regulations N° CBD/TRG/013, governing the registration of pesticides, laboratory and cleaning chemicals; regulations N° FDISM/PVSM/TRG/001 governing the conduct and Inspection of Clinical Trials in Rwanda, regulations N° CBD/TRG/016, governing pharmacovigilance of pharmaceutical products and medical devices, and other relevant regulations, the Authority may rely on regulatory decisions from other regional and international regulatory authorities when deemed necessary.

-The Authority has developed guidelines N° ODG/GDL/038 on reliance for regulatory decision-making to promote a more efficient approach for regulatory oversight, access to quality-assured, effective and safe medical products.
+The Authority has developed guidelines N° ODG/RAHC/GDL/001 on reliance for regulatory decision-making to promote a more efficient approach for regulatory oversight, access to quality-assured, effective and safe medical products.
 The reliance is an alternative /non-routine authorization pathway to the standard approval pathways - especially for applications where the safety and efficacy of the product have already been confirmed or when the Clinical Trial has been approved and/or initiated in a well-resourced regulatory authority (ies).